linode/manager/docs/development-guide/13-coding-standards.md

 The styles for Cloud Manager are located in three places:

 - `packages/manager/src/index.css` contains global styles, utility styles, and accessibility related styles.
-- `packages/manager/src/themeFactory.ts` and `packages/manager/src/themes.ts`contains code for modifying the default [Material UI](https://mui.com) styles and theme specific styles.
+- `packages/manager/src/themeFactory.ts` and `packages/manager/src/themes.ts` contains code for modifying the default [Material UI](https://mui.com) styles and theme specific styles.
-  - Light mode styles are located in `themeFactory.ts` and dark mode styles are located in `themes.ts`
+  - Light mode styles are located in `themeFactory.ts` and dark mode styles are located in `themes.ts`.
-  - The breakpoints can be modified at the end of `themeFactory.ts`
+  - The breakpoints can be modified at the end of `themeFactory.ts`.
+- Component-specific styles may be defined in the component's file.
+  - With the transition to MUI v5, the [`styled`](https://mui.com/system/styled/) API, along with the [`sx` prop](https://mui.com/system/getting-started/the-sx-prop/), is the preferred way to specify component-specific styles.
-- Component specific styles should be inside the component itself.
+  - These styles may also be defined in a dedicated file, named `ComponentName.styles.tsx`, to reduce the lenght of the component file.
-  - If the component is a functional component, it is preferable to use Material UI's `useStyles` pattern over `withStyles` which should only be reserved for class components.
+  - For component files longer than 100 lines, these styles **must** be defined in a dedicated file.